Skip to main content

 I hadn’t drunk enough of my “Zucker Punch” — a $10, cherry-red mix of tequila and fruit juice, bitter and sweet in all the wrong ways — to give a proper answer.
 Which, on a meta level, was fitting for this half-ironic, half-earnest tribute to “the man, the meme, the myth,” to quote the invitation for San Francisco’s first Mark Zuckerberg-themed rave.

-On Friday night, roughly 90 people packed into a warehouse loft in SoMa for the party.
+Roughly 90 people packed into a warehouse loft in SoMa for the party Friday night.
 They danced around a Zuckerberg piñata, sipped tea while seated on cushions surrounded by giant paintings of headless women, blasted their way through Sonic levels in the VIP room, rode an electric train in circles, and even gyrated with giant pandas.

-The rave was the brainchild of Pat Santiago, 27, co-founder of Accelr8 — a hacker house co-living startup that launched in 2024.
+The rave was the brainchild of Pat Santiago, 27, cofounder of Accelr8 — a hacker house co-living startup that launched last year.
 “I’ve been in SF for six months, and I stopped going to networking events because they all felt so stuffy and insincere,” he said.
 “The idea was to make events people would find fun, where they could dance and chat to people.
-No nametags required.”
+No name tags required.”

 Three people at a party hold drinks and smile.
 One person holds a colorful, cartoonish piñata.
 The room is dimly lit with vibrant, purple lights.